Essential Skills to Raising Royalty

 So much.
 So incredibly much.
 I love you.
 Your father adores you.
 Your grandparents think the world of you.
 And the world will love you.
 It will turn on you just as quick, but the world will love you.
 Above all, God loves you.
 Even if your family, friends and the world abandon you, God never will.
 You can rest in the love of God.

-Four Life Skills
+Four Essential Skills for Life

-There are 4 life skills that I want to teach my girls.
+There are 4 essential skills that I want to teach my girls.
 These aren’t the practical, hands-on life skills, though those are also on my list.
-These are the mental and emotional life skills I wish I had learned better when I was younger.
+These are the mental and emotional essential skills I wish I had learned better when I was younger.
 These will set them up for success in their relationships and interactions, in how they will raise children and treat friends and future partners.

 How to forgive: